ikergarcia1996/Easy-Translate/README.md

 ## Supported Models

-💥 EasyTranslate now supports any Seq2SeqLM (m2m100, nllb200, MarianMT, T5, FlanT5, etc.) and any CausalLM (GPT2, LLaMA, Vicuna, Falcon) model from HuggingFace's Hub!!
+💥 EasyTranslate now supports any Seq2SeqLM (m2m100, nllb200, small100, mbart, MarianMT, T5, FlanT5, etc.) and any CausalLM (GPT2, LLaMA, Vicuna, Falcon) model from HuggingFace's Hub!!
 We still recommend you to use M2M100 or NLLB200 for the best results, but you can experiment with other LLMs and prompting to generate translations.
 See [Prompting Section](#prompting) for more information.
+You can also see [the examples folder](examples) for examples of how to use EasyTranslate with different models.

 ### M2M100
 **M2M100** is a multilingual encoder-decoder (seq-to-seq) model trained for Many-to-Many multilingual translation introduced in this [paper](https://arxiv.org/abs/2010.11125) and first released in [this](https://github.com/pytorch/fairseq/tree/master/examples/m2m_100) repository.